Flip with Stay Dry Insert Review

 The Flip was near the top of the group in our absorbency tests, showing little green on the filter paper at the end.
 When put to the test with a real baby, the insert felt dry to the touch after changing, showing off its impressive wicking properties.

 Three layers of absorbent microfiber lay beneath a stay-dry liner and provide the perfect combo for a happy baby.
 The insert has lines sewn along one end to indicate the correct fold position for various sizes, which can also help place absorbency in the right areas.
-Below you can see the filter paper that shows the results of the Flip's absorbency test.
+Below you can see the filter paper that shows the results of Flip's absorbency test.
 The quick absorbency rate and notable wicking capabilities of the insert kept the paper (aka baby's skin) relatively dry from start to finish.

 It is easy to get a snug and secure fit with the Flip, thanks to the double row of snaps around the waist and three rise positions.
-This one-size diaper is made to fit babies from 8-35 lbs.
+This one-size diaper will fit babies from 8-35 lbs.
 Having a one-size-fits-all system is handy because it can help lower the cost of cloth diapering.
 You won't have to rebuild your stash halfway through with larger sized covers.
 Despite being one-size, the Flip is one of the trimmest diapers in this review, making it much easier to fit under all those adorable tiny outfits.

 We loved how well the insert fits with the cover, reaching edge to edge both length and widthwise, and tucking up underneath the contoured flaps at each end.
 This fit helps to keep the cover cleaner and enables you to reuse it more times.
-The cover only has a single gusset, but the elastic keeps it snug to baby's leg crease and does not let out any leaks during our tests.
+The cover only has a single gusset, but the elastic keeps it snug to a baby's leg crease and does not let out any leaks during our tests.

 We didn't get to try on the diaper ourselves, but the Flip is something that our baby tester was happy to wear.
 With very little bulk, a soft stay-dry liner, and smooth fabric around the edges of the cover, it is a cushy diaper.
-Not much of the waterproof cover comes into contact with baby's skin thanks to the well-fitted insert.
+Not much of the waterproof cover comes into contact with the baby's skin thanks to the well-fitted insert.
 Where it does touch, the fabric is soft enough that it never seemed to irritate sensitive baby skin.
-The extra flaps of fabric on the front and rear edges of the shell cover the backside of the snaps so they wouldn't lay directly against baby's belly.
+The extra flaps of fabric on the front and rear edges of the shell cover the backside of the snaps so they wouldn't lay directly against the baby's belly.
 The trim fit remains a perk even when the insert is folded down to the smallest setting.
 When preparing this diaper for a change, you must pay attention to which side goes up and which side goes down.
-If you place the absorbent microfiber side against baby's bum, it can act as a desiccant, drying out the skin and causing rashes.
+If you place the absorbent microfiber side against baby's bum, it can act as a desiccant, drying out the skin and cause rashes.